Dipolog: Healthcare

 Dipolog has four major hospitals, namely the Corazon C. Aquino Hospital in Biasong, Ospital ng Kabataan ng Dipolog in Estaka, Zamboanga del Norte Service Cooperative Hospital in Turno, and the Zamboanga del Norte Medical Center in Sicayab.

-ACE (Allied Care Experts) Medical Center Dipolog in Olingan will soon be established as construction is underway.
+ACE (Allied Care Experts) Medical Center Dipolog in Olingan has recently opened in 2024.

 Education

 The City of Dipolog has one state university and three private colleges specialized in Engineering and Information Technology, Health Services, Business and Administration, Primary and Secondary Education, and Arts and Social Sciences.